serge-m/serge-m.github.io/content/2016/05/about-python.md

 #### Database helpers for sqlalchemy

-Database agnostic database creation (CREATE IF NOT EXISTS):
+Backend-agnostic database creation (CREATE IF NOT EXISTS):

 ```python
 if not database_exists('postgres://postgres@localhost/name'):